NEA

 Music artists that are signed to Domino Recording Company include: Arctic Monkeys, Franz Ferdinand, my bloody valentine, and Wet Leg.

-My idea is to do The Blonde by TV Girl
+One idea is to do The Blonde by TV Girl

 • The song critiques societal obsession with blonde beauty, often highlighting the superficiality of valuing hair colour over personality.
 This would focus on the obsession with superficial beauty standards upheld by society and how this has become increasingly apparent due to the rise of digitalisation and social media.
 It would use intertextual references from movies like The Substance (by Coralie Fargeat), Gentlemen Prefer Blondes (written by Howard Hawks), as well as references to pretty isn't pretty (by Olivia Rodrigo).
 The video would follow a blonde girls amongst a group of friends of varying ethnicities and hair colours that reflect the ones mentioned in the song - red hair, brown hair, black hair, and blonde hair.
-The blonde girl would be seen receiving special treatment solely due to her appearance and we would see how although she is admired by society, she slowly becomes isolated in real life due to animosity building up from this "unearned admiration" she receives, as people overlook her shallow personality for her beauty.
+The blonde girl would be seen receiving special treatment solely due to her appearance and we would see how although she is admired by society, she becomes isolated in real life due to animosity building up from this "unearned admiration" she receives, as people overlook her shallow personality for her beauty.

 • Location: music room/recording studio, bedroom, park, bathroom, beach?